 When a child starts our Early Years Foundation Stage, parents/carers are invited to attend a transition meeting in which aims and provisions are highlighted by the EYFS staff.
 The transitions are planned and implemented on a personalised level, ensuring each child receives what they need to settle correctly.

 Towards the end of the academic year, nursery children are given access to the reception classroom, allowing them to experience life as a reception child.
 It is at this stage that the wider school is open to them for lunch time, ICT and PE time.

 Moving on to Secondary School

 The final part of a child’s transition involving our primary school is moving on to the next part of their education.
 For our Year 6 children, we work in partnership our feeder schools to provide an appropriate transition plan.
 This may take the form of additional visits for some children, one-to-one or small group working with secondary school staff or pupil mentoring from secondary schools.
-If it is appropriate, our secondary colleagues may be invited to attend Review Meetings to meet the current class teacher, parents and most importantly – the pupil.
+If it is appropriate, our secondary colleagues may be invited to attend review meetings to meet the current class teacher, parents and most importantly – the pupil.

-Finally and if deemed appropriate, the SENCo is available to view schools with parents/carers whom have a child with SEN. This will give the parent/carer the peace of mind and ask questions that otherwise would not come up.
+Finally and if deemed appropriate, the SENDCo is available to view schools with parents/carers whom have a child with SEN. This will give the parent/carer the peace of mind and ask questions that otherwise would not come up.
 This helps parents/carers and pupil to make the right decision when moving onto the next stage of education.